pyPhotometry/docs/docs/user-guide/importing-data.md

 ```

 The *.json* file containing the acquisition settings is a UTF-8 encoded text file which represents a [JSON](https://www.json.org/) object containing the same information as the  binary data files header.
 The *.json* files are human readable if opened in a text editor.
 The analog signal values in the *.csv* file can be converted into volts using the *volts_per_division* information in the *.json* file.

+## Synchronisation

+To synchronise pyPhotometry data with behavioural data we typically send sync puses from the behavioural hardware to a pyPhotometry digital input.
+For more information see the [synchronisation](https://pycontrol.readthedocs.io/en/latest/user-guide/synchronisation/) page of the pyControl docs.

+An example analysis showing how to synchronise pyControl behavioural data with neural activity recorded using pyPhotometry is provided in this [data synchronisation](https://github.com/ThomasAkam/data_synchronisation/blob/master/data_synchronisation.ipynb) jupyter notebook.